 Region: Jalisco, Mexico | ABV: 46% | Tasting Notes: Licorice, Black pepper, Freshly-cut grass

 Siembra Valles boasts a formidable line of classically-produced tequilas, but their high-proof offering is particularly excellent in cocktails—especially citrus-forward drinks like the paloma.
 This boldly-flavored tequila is produced very traditionally, with the agave cooked in brick ovens, the crushing being done via tahona, and the fermentation taking place with the bagasse (the fibrous material that's leftover after the agave is crushed), which adds richness and complexity.
 Finally, double-distillation in copper stills yields a delicious spirit that's bottled at a robust 46 percent ABV.
 Use this in your next paloma, and you'll be able to look forward to assertive notes of black pepper, citrus, licorice, and freshly-cut grass intermingling perfectly with the grapefruit and lime in your glass.

 Best for Spicy Cocktails: Próspero Blanco

-Longtime master distiller Stella Anguiano and pop star Rita Ora, the women behind Próspero produced in the Tequila Valley, “are full of passion, and it truly comes through in their tequila expressions,” says Simone Rubio, mixologist at the speakeasy Under CdM in Corona del Mar, Calif.
+Longtime master distiller Stella Anguiano and pop star Rita Ora, the women behind Próspero, “are full of passion, and it truly comes through in their tequila expressions,” says Simone Rubio, mixologist at the speakeasy Under CdM in Corona del Mar, Calif.
 She calls the unaged expression “balanced, with a silky mouthfeel that complements cocktails," especially those with a bit of heat.
 Rubio likes to mix this blanco with fresh muddled serrano chiles and housemade aqua de jamaica (hibiscus tea).
 Briny and citrusy in aroma, “its piquant nose pairs well with the fiery chiles and juicy jamaica,” she says.

 Why Trust Liquor.com?